 The 150 percent rule requires a student to complete degree requirements by the time the student has attempted 150 percent of the required credit hours necessary for graduation in the current degree program.
 The MBA is a 36-credit program, which means a student can attempt up to 54 credit hours before reaching 150 percent.
-Students for whom it is no longer possible to comply with the 150 percent rule before program completion will be declared ineligible to participate in Title IV, but may continue attending the program using alternative funding, assuming it is within the seven-year academic standard limit.
-Such decisions are not appealable.
+The MSN is a 46-credit program, which means a student can attempt up to 69 credit hours before reaching 150 percent.
+Students for whom it is no longer possible to comply with the 150 percent rule before program completion may be declared ineligible to participate in Title IV, but may continue attending the program using alternative funding, assuming it is within the seven-year academic standard limit and approved by Academic Advisement.